-Endpoints using the MSMQ transport are unable to use the competing consumers pattern to scale out by adding additional worker instances.
+Endpoints using the MSMQ transport cannot use the competing consumers pattern to scale out by adding additional worker instances.
 Sender-side distribution is a method of scaling out an endpoint using the MSMQ transport without relying on a centralized distributor assigning messages to available workers.

 When using sender-side distribution:

-- Multiple endpoint instances (deployed to different servers) are capable of processing a message that requires scaled-out processing.
+- Multiple endpoint instances (deployed to different servers) can process a message that requires scaled-out processing.

-- A client sending a message is aware of all the endpoint instances that can process the message.
+- A client sending a message knows all the endpoint instances available to process the message.

 Mapping logical endpoints

-To map message types to logical endpoints, use the following config:
+To map message types to logical endpoints, use the following configuration:

 var routing = endpointConfiguration.UseTransport(new MsmqTransport());